zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 ## Purification and concentration of DNA
 Concentrate the DNA using the Qiagen MinElute PCR Purification Kit

-1. Add 5 volumes of Buffer PB to 1 volume of the PCR reaction and mix.
+1. Add 5 volumes of Buffer PB to 1 volume of the pooled PCR reaction and mix.

 2. If total PCR reaction+Buffer exceeds 750 µL, split mixture accordingly and run through column in succession.
 Discard flow-through after each 750 µL sample has passed through column.
 (Max of four, 750 µL samples per column)